KGabalins/simple-project/readme.md

-On this project we learn how to use DevOps tools for microservice.
+On this project we learn how to use DevOps tools.